USS Coronado (LCS-4): Construction and initial trials

 In late July 2014, the Navy confirmed Coronado would test-launch the Norwegian Naval Strike Missile in September.
 Although there is no current requirement for the missile aboard Littoral Combat Ships, it is significantly larger than the AGM-114 Hellfire missile slated to be integrated onto the ship classes, and the Navy is testing its feasibility in an increased anti-surface warfare role for the ships.
 The test was meant to provide insight into the missile's capabilities, see if it could fit aboard the ship, and review the detect-to-engage sequence of firing a long-range weapon from an LCS.
 The test occurred on 24 September 2014.
 The missile was successfully fired from a launcher positioned on ship's flight deck at a mobile ship target.

 In mid-August 2014, Coronado demonstrated the ability to rapidly stage and deploy US Marine Corps ground units.
 Marine Light Attack Helicopter Squadrons 469 and 303 conducted day and night deck-landing qualifications in preparation for an airborne raid.
 The Independence-class LCS' features of high speed, a large flight deck, and configurable mission bay can support air and small-boat employment and delivery of Marine ground and air tactical units; a small Marine ground unit can be carried with an embarked mission module.

 On 16 October 2014, the Navy announced Coronado conducted dynamic interface testing with the MQ-8B Fire Scout unmanned helicopter.
 The tests familiarized the crew with operating the unmanned aircraft, verified and expanded launch and recovery envelopes, and identified opportunities for envelope expansion to demonstrate future concepts of operations for the aircraft aboard an LCS using the Fire Scout in all three mission packages.
-Final Contract Trials (FCT) for the ship were completed in June 2014, and Coronado is scheduled to begin Post Shakedown Availability in October 2014.
+Final Contract Trials (FCT) for the ship were completed in June 2014, and Coronado was scheduled to begin Post Shakedown Availability in October 2014.